Subcutaneous Transmitter (A3048)

 [30-MAR-23] Start circuit design.

 [06-APR-23] We remove the low-pass filter that lies between VD and VA on an A3047A1A.
 That is: we remove R1 and replace with 0 Ω, leaving the 10-μF capacitor in place on VA.
 We see no increase in noise, no switching noise.
 The logic on the A3047 uses only 1V8.
 The only things using VD and VA are the VCO and the amplifiers.
 We resolve to remove this resistor from the A3048.
-We start with A3028PV3 circuit, replace LTC1865L with ADS8600.
+We start with A3028PV3 circuit, replace LTC1865L with ADS8860, which we first tried out in the A3047.
 We now have enough free space to add a two-component antenna matching network.
 We are unable to fit two SC-353 single op-amps on the board.
 We must stick with the SOT-23-8 dual op-amp.
 We cannot purchase the OPA2349.
 The MAX4471 is available.
 It is a drop-in replacement with the advantage that it is rail-to-rail input and output, its input offset is only 0.5 mV, and its quiescent current is slightly lower.
 But its gain-bandwidth is only 9 kHz compared to the OPA2349's 70 kHz.
 But the only pup transmitters we have been making are 0.3-40 Hz and 0.3-80 Hz.
 The first amplifier has a gain of 40, so we need 3.2 kHz gain-bandwidth product.
 The MAX4471 will do the job easily, and will do okay with 160 Hz as well.
 We rotate the VCO so we can add our matching network.
 The RF signal propagates diagonally across the circuit board.
 We exchange the power and ground planes for two additional signal planes, making six signal copper planes in all.
 Re-name components so they are contiguous.

 [08-APR-23] Layout A304801A complete, schematic S3048_1.gif.